David Ivon Jones: Leaving Wales

-Activities in South Africa (1910-1920)
+Activities in South Africa (1910–1920)

 Arrival in Africa (1911)

 David Ivon Jones arrived in South Africa in November 1910, seeking treatment for tuberculosis.
-Before arriving in South Africa, Jones had admired the Boers and their resistance to British imperialism during two wars, and viewed them as a brave and heroic force of resistance against "the machinations of Randlordism."
-However, he soon became disenchanted with the Boers, viewing them as ignorant and bigoted, and viewed their beliefs as similar to the Calvinists he knew in Wales.
-Early during his arrival in South Africa, Jones became increasingly aware of the oppression of native black Africans, especially women, viewing their oppressed position in racist South African society as 'slaves in everything but name'.
-Although at this point in his life Jones still held many bigoted views towards Africans, witnessing the oppression of black people in South Africa triggered Jones to begin questioning his own views on race, and his views gradually became more ambivalent.
-Although he had not yet broken with segregation, Jones's writings from mid-1911 record his gradual shift in attitudes towards black people, attacking people who used derogatory language against black workers.Further commenting on his early views on the mistreatment of black workers, Jones writes: "the white man only considers his marketable value.
+Early after his arrival there, he became increasingly aware of the oppression of native black Africans, especially women, viewing their oppressed position in racist South African society as "slaves in everything but name".
+Although at this point in his life Jones still held many bigoted views towards Africans, witnessing the oppression of black people in South Africa triggered him to begin questioning his own views on race, and his views gradually became more ambivalent.
+Although he had not yet broken with segregation, his writings from mid-1911 record his gradual shift in attitudes towards black people, attacking people who used derogatory language against black workers.Further commenting on his early views on the mistreatment of black workers, Jones writes: "the white man only considers his marketable value.
 When he begins to find that he has responsibilities towards the black man other than sending him missionaries, there will be a changed South Africa'.

-South African Labour Party - SALP (1911-1915)
+South African Labour Party - SALP (1911–1915)

-In 1911, Jones welcomed the creation of the "South African Native National Congress", later becoming the African National Congress (ANC), viewing its creation as a step towards 'national self-consciousness'.
-Despite his sympathetic views for black Africans and the ANC, David Ivon Jones was at this point in his life a Liberal Christian activist, and in 1911 Jones joined a pro-segregationist political party called the "South African Labour Party" (SALP).
-Although not yet an anti-capitalist and supporter of Communism, Jones held a deep hatred towards South Africa's Randlords, the capitalists who monopolised the gold and diamond industries.
+In 1911, Jones welcomed the creation of the "South African Native National Congress", later becoming the African National Congress (ANC), viewing its creation as a step towards "national self-consciousness".
+Despite his sympathetic views for black Africans and the ANC, Jones was at this stage of his life a Liberal Christian activist, and in 1911 he joined a pro-segregationist political party called the "South African Labour Party" (SALP).
+Although not yet an anti-capitalist and supporter of communism, he held a deep hatred towards South Africa's Randlords, the capitalists who monopolised the gold and diamond industries.